faizzzzz/AppleEater/README.txt

 5. Apple.py: it creates the apple class and keeps track of the player's score.
 6. Opponent.py: creates the opponent class and keeps track of the opponent's score by importing apple.py.
 7. Pause_Menu.py: creates the pause and menu screen.
-8. Reset.py: it contains the reset function which reset the game and the gameEND function which determines the winner.
+8. Reset.py: it contains the reset function, which resets the game, and the gameEND function which determines the winner.
+The scores are then save to a text file.
 9. Rotating_Image.py: contains a simple function to rotate an image from the center (instead of the top left coordinate).
 10. ScreenUpdate.py: contains the screenUpdate function which imports all variable from Importer.py to blit the image on the gameDisplay.
 This allows for smooth movement of images.

+For further explaination, read the comments in the code

 // Info //
 Use arrow keys to navigate.
 The player's speed is set to 5 whereas the computer's speed is 2.5.
-However, the computer can move diagonally fast.
 The player can go through walls and come through the other side whereas the computer can not.

 HAVE FUN!!